qtrinh/qpipeline/INDEX_DATABASES.md

 # for different VCF database file when needed
 FILE="common_all_20161122.vcf"

-# get just the VCF header
+# get just the VCF header then add 'chr' to all entries
 cat $FILE | grep ^# >  ${FILE}.modified.vcf

-# add 'chr' to chromosomes
 cat $FILE | grep -v ^# | awk '{ print "chr"$0 }' >> ${FILE}.modified.vcf

 # Zip and index using **tabix**